-- Meals in Nadi (except breakfast at the hotel on Day 2).

-- Single supplements.

-- · Alcoholic beverages.

-- · Travel insurance.

-- · Accommodation for the night of Day 9.

-- Transfers in Nadi at the end of the trip on Day 9.

-- · Items of a personal nature such as WIFI charges and laundry.
+- Meals in Nadi (except breakfast at the hotel on Day 2). - · Alcoholic beverages. - Airport taxes (if any) on departure from Nadi. - Travel insurance. - Accommodation for the night of Day 7. - Transfers in Nadi at the end of the trip on Day 7. - Items of a personal nature such as WIFI charges and laundry.